A guide to starting with Publ

 This guide will walk you through setting up Publ on your local computer so that you can build and run a site that runs locally.
 To learn how to run this website on a webserver, see the deployment guides.

-On macOS this is pretty straightforward; after installing Homebrew you can install these things with:
+On macOS this is pretty straightforward; after installing Homebrew you can install Python with: